-If something’s wrong, let us know and we’ll put it right
+If we’ve got something wrong, let us know so we can put it right

 We always want to give our customers the best service possible, even when things don’t go to plan.
 If this happens, it’s our job to put things right.